-The Horseshoe Crab (Limulus polyphemus), an important keystone species of the Delaware Bay, is an animal that is very much depended upon by many other species participating in the ecosystem.
+The Horseshoe Crab, an important keystone species of the Delaware Bay, is an animal that is very much depended upon by many other species participating in the ecosystem.
 Shorebirds such as the Red Knot (Calidris canutus), Ruddy Turnstone (Arenaria interpres), and the Sanderling (Calidris alba) depend upon Horseshoe Crab eggs deposited along the banks of the Delaware Bay for their own nutritional welfare.

-As these shorebirds make over a 9,000 mile migration from their wintering grounds along the southern tip of South America to their breeding grounds in the Arctic tundra, they will time their journey so they can take a rest along the shore of the Delaware Bay in order to feast upon said Horseshoe Crab eggs.
-Shorebirds will spend approximately 2 weeks dining on these eggs in order to double their body weight and regain important energy that is needed to continue with their long journey to the Arctic.
+Some of these shorebirds make a 9,000 mile migration from their wintering grounds along the southern tip of South America to their breeding grounds in the Arctic tundra.
+Their journey is timed so they can take a rest along the shore of the Delaware Bay in order to feast upon this large concentration of Horseshoe Crab eggs.
+Shorebirds will spend approximately 2 weeks dining on the eggs in order to double their body weight and replenish the fuel reserves needed to continue with their long journey to the Arctic.

 Unfortunately this natural phenomenon is in peril as the number of Horseshoe Crabs in the Delaware Bay has dramatically decreased over time.

-In fact, the Delaware Bay’s Horseshoe Crab population has declined by 90% over the last 150 years mostly due to overharvesting by fishermen.
+In fact, the Delaware Bay’s Horseshoe Crab population has declined by 90% over the last 15 years mostly due to overharvesting and habitat degredation.
 As the number of Horseshoe Crabs have decreased, so have the number of eggs available for consumption by migrating shorebirds.
 Shorebird population numbers are therefore plummeting as well, as many cannot gain the amount of energy needed to complete their migrations.
 The Red Knot has been placed on New Jersey’s Endangered Species list and many other shorebirds are in danger of being placed on that list if horseshoe crab populations are unable to rebound.